Sam-Gram/justgage.github.io/README.md

 **Upper Division Classes**
 - Machine Learning & Data Mining
-- AI
+- Artificial Intelligence
 - Sever-Side Web development
+- Networking
+- Algorithms and Complexity

 ## Software Development Projects:
-**SENIOR PROJECT: Programing Language Interpreter **- Written in OCaml using Monads **Sudoku solver **- Written in Lisp, using backtracking and arc-consistency **FoodNanny **- A inventory tracking system for restaurants, made for a sponsor **FoodNotes **- A project created with 2 other students that tracked food allergies
+**SENIOR PROJECT: Programing Language Interpreter** - Written in OCaml using Monads **Sudoku solver** - Written in Lisp, using backtracking and arc-consistency **FoodNanny** - A inventory tracking system for restaurants, made for a sponsor **FoodNotes** - A project created with 2 other students that tracked food allergies

 Skills:
 ------